nrkno/core-components/packages/core-dialog/readme.md

 }
 ```

+---

+## Markup

 ### Supporting IE9
 If you need `@nrk/core-dialog` to support IE9, add the following code in your `<head>` tag:
 ```
 <!--[if IE 9]><script>document.createElement('dialog')</script><![endif]-->
 ```

+### Elements order

+Though not strictly required, the `<button>` opening a `@nrk/core-dialog` should be placed directly before the `<dialog>` itself.
+This eases the mental model for screen reader users.

+### Autofocus

+If you have form elements inside a `@nrk/core-dialog`, you can optionally add an `autofocus` attribute to the most prominent form element.
+This helps the user navigate quickly when toggle is opened.

 ---